SoftwareAG/c8y-docs/content/device-tutorials/raspberry-pi-4.md

 To do the edit, you can start the "vi" editor in the superuser console and make the changes there.
 The vi editor is available with the Raspbian delivery.

-If you prefer to use another editor, you may have to install it first.
+If you prefer to use another editor, you must install it first.
 After the editor is installed, ensure that you start it from a console with superuser privileges.

 When you have updated *cumulocity.properties*, restart the agent using: